jashburn8020/circleci-tutorial/README.md

 - [CircleCI](https://circleci.com/) account
   - sign up to CircleCI using your GitHub account
 - [Codecov](https://codecov.io/) account
+  - sign up to Codecov using your GitHub account

 ## Create small Python application